 If you have reached agreement please contact us so that we can advise you of the best option for you.

-No. There are a number of factors which need to be considered when negotiating a financial settlement.
+No. There are a number of factors which need to be considered when negotiating a financial settlement after divorce or separation.
 Some examples of relevant factors are age, health, financial contributions, whether there are children, length of the relationship etc.

 The Family Court and the Federal Circuit Court both apply a process which is set out under the Family Law Act 1975.

 - Step one: Identify and value the property, liabilities and other financial resources of the parties as at the date of the hearing

 - Step two: Assess their financial, non-financial and welfare contributions

 - Step Three: Assess any relevant section 75(2) (or section 90 SF(3)) factors such as disparity of income and earning capacity and having the care of the children, as an adjustment of contribution based assessment

 - Step four: Consider the effect of the Orders and whether they are “just & equitable”